thequang-ntq/Chatbot-Summary-ntq/README.md

 ```
 flutterfire configure
 ```
-- AFTER ALL OF THIS, YOU WILL RECEIVE A FIREBASE_OPTIONS.DART FILE IN YOUR LIB FOLDER OF YOUR APP.
-- Check in the 'pubspec.yaml' file, if the file has these depedencies:
+- Check in the 'pubspec.yaml' file, if the file has these 2 depedencies:
 | ![Home UI](screenshots/depen.png) |
-- If not, you should add those two dependencies to your file.
+- If not, you should add those 2 dependencies to your file.

-### 6. Install dependencies
+### 7. Install dependencies

 - Type this in the terminal in your app on VS CODE: